-Eligibility and how to apply for free school meals.
+Eligibility and how to apply for free school meals

-You may be eligible for free school meals if you receive any of the following:
+Your child may be able to get free school meals if you get any of the following:

 - Income Support

-- income-based Jobseeker's Allowance
+- Income-based Jobseeker's Allowance

-- income-related Employment and Support Allowance
+- Income-related Employment and Support Allowance

-- support under Part VI of the Immigration and Asylum Act 1999
+- Support under Part VI of the Immigration and Asylum Act 1999

-- the Guarantee element of State Pension Credit
+- The guaranteed element of Pension Credit

-- Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190
+- Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 Pupils who do not qualify for free school lunches must be charged the same amount for the same quantity of the same item.